-The seminar will take place on Thursday, April 2, 2020 at Ivy Tech Community College's Katharos Cafe from 9am until 12pm and will provide attendees with insights on how to overcome poverty, race, gender, and generational barriers when serving those in need.
+This seminar will take place on Friday, September 11, 2020.
+It will be held from 9:00am until 12:00pm.
+The location is pending.
+This seminar will provide attendees with insights on how to overcome poverty, race, gender, and generational barriers when serving those in need.

 About the Presenter:

 After growing up in generational migrant-labor poverty, leaving school at 15 to get married, having two children, and continuing to cope with poverty while being essentially homeless her entire life, Donna Beegle found herself at 25 with no husband, little education, and limited job skills.
 Then, in 10 short years, she went from GED to a Doctorate in Educational Leadership.

 Learning Objectives: In this interactive session, participants will